 Deferred compensation program design

-- Design total compensation philosophy and a strategy that includes base, variable, retirement and deferred compensation programs
+- Work with clients to develop a total compensation philosophy and a strategy that includes deferred compensation as part of an executive’s package

-- We often recommend, in partnership with an outside retirement specialist, the design of a supplemental retirement income plan such as a 457(b) or457(f) that complements total compensation program for executives
+- Recommend, in partnership with an outside retirement specialist, the design of a supplemental retirement income plan such as a 457(b) or457(f) that complements total compensation program for executives

 - Work with retirement service providers on behalf of clients to implement deferred compensation plan